 The City of Spokane's wastewater collection system includes sanitary sewers and combined sewers, as shown in Figure 1-1.
-In areas of the City served by combined sewers, runoff from the street enters the system through catch basins and is combined with sewage and is conveyed to the Riverside Park Water Reclamation Facility (RPWRF).
+In areas of the City served by combined sewers, runoff from the street enters the system through catch basins where it is combined with sewage and conveyed to the Riverside Park Water Reclamation Facility (RPWRF).
 In the downtown area, rainwater from some roof drains also enters the combined system.
-At the end of 2016, there were approximately 480 miles of sanitary sewers and 388 miles of combined sewers.
+At the end of 2018, there were approximately 863 miles of sanitary sewers.

-In areas of the City that are fully or partially separated, runoff from City streets enters either separated storm sewers that convey stormwater to the Spokane River or Latah (Hangman) Creek, or directly to ground through drywells or bioinfiltration swales.
-Stormwater which is collected and discharged in a manner other than evaporation or a combined sewer system, is regulated under a separate set of regulations, including the 2014-2019 Eastern Washington Phase II Municipal Stormwater Permit and the Underground Injection Control(UIC) regulations.
-At the end of 2016, the City has 218 miles of separated storm sewers and 4,149 UIC drywells.
+In areas of the City that are fully or partially separated, runoff from City streets enters either separated storm sewers that convey stormwater to the Spokane River or Latah (Hangman) Creek, or directly to ground through drywells or bio-infiltration swales.
+Runoff, which is collected and discharged in a manner other than evaporation or a combined sewer system, is regulated under a separate set of regulations, including the 2014-2019 Eastern Washington Phase II Municipal Stormwater Permit and the Underground Injection Control(UIC) regulations.

-During storm events, the volume of runoff flowing into the collection system can exceed the capacity of the combined sewer system and treatment plant.
-When this occurs, the collection system overflows at outfalls to the Spokane River or Latah (Hangman) Creek.
-As of the end of 2016, there are 24 combined sewer overflow regulators that overflow to 20 combined sewer overflow outfalls.
+During storm events, the volume of runoff flowing into the collection system can exceed the capacity of the combined sewer system interceptor pipes and treatment plant.
+When this occurs, the collection system overflows via outfall pipes to the Spokane River or Latah (Hangman) Creek.
+As of the end of 2018, there are 22 combined sewer overflow regulators that overflow to 19 combined sewer overflow outfall pipes.